 ctxt the communication context identifying the virtual parallel machine.
 Scope: global.
 Type: required.
 Intent: in.

 Specified as: an integer variable.

 dat The local contribution to the global minimum.

 Scope: local.

 Type: required.

 Intent: inout.

 Specified as: an integer or real variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.

-- root Process to hold the final value, or -1 to make it available on all processes.
+root Process to hold the final value, or -1 to make it available on all processes.
 Scope: global.
 Type: optional.

 Intent: in.
-Specified as: an integer value $-1 \le root \le np - 1$, default -1. - mode Whether the call is started in non-blocking mode and completed later, or is executed synchronously.
-Scope: global.
+Specified as: an integer value $-1 \le root \le np - 1$, default -1.